I get it – money can be a hard thing to learn how to manage.

 Growing up, my mom would joke about how much I love paper towels and it’s true.

-I do and I could use them for everything.
+I could use them for everything.

 I like cleaning and I can easily use half a roll on a cleaning spree.